Thomas Corcoran (mayor): Georgetown Common Council and mayor

 Corcoran's position in the community made him a leading political figure as well.
 Georgetown was incorporated by the Maryland General Assembly on December 25, 1789.
 The town's charter provided for a mayor, recorder, several aldermen, and a "common council" of 10 people.
 The first recorded meeting of the common council was on November 28, 1791.
 Corcoran was elected 22 times to the Georgetown Common Council.
 He was first elected Mayor of Georgetown in 1795 for a one-year term beginning January 7, 1805.
 His predecessor was Daniel Reintzel, a successful real estate developer under whom Georgetown had rapidly prospered.
 Corcoran served but a single term initially, being replaced in 1806 by Reintzell.
 Corcoran was again elected town mayor for terms beginning in January 1808, January 1809, and January 1810.
 David Wiley succeeded him for a single term, and Corcoran served his last term as mayor of Georgetown in 1812.
 After the Burning of Washington on August 24, 1814, during the War of 1812, some members of Congress wished to move the nation's capital away from the District of Columbia.
 Corcoran swiftly offered Congress and the executive branch the use of Georgetown College while the White House and United States Capitol were being rebuilt.

-The Thirteen Colonies declared their independence from Great Britain in July 1776, and achieved it with the Treaty of Paris in 1783 (which ended the American Revolutionary War).
+The Thirteen Colonies declared their independence from Great Britain in July 1776 and achieved it with the Treaty of Paris in 1783 (which ended the American Revolutionary War).
 With ratification of the United States Constitution in 1788, a new national capital needed to be chosen.
 On July 9, 1790, Congress passed the Residence Act, which approved the creation of a national capital on the Potomac River.
 The exact location was to be selected by President George Washington, who chose a portion of the states of Maryland and Virginia on January 24, 1791.
-The Maryland land was already owned by David Burns, Daniel Carroll, Samuel Davidson, Robert Peter, and Notley Young (later known as the "original patentees"), and Washington needed to negotiate with them for the purchase of their property.
+The Maryland land was already owned by David Burnes, Daniel Carroll, Samuel Davidson, Robert Peter, and Notley Young (later known as the "original patentees"), and Washington needed to negotiate with them for the purchase of their property.
 He traveled to Georgetown for a meeting with the original patentees in March 1791.
 Washington was greeted at the village's entrance by Corcoran and a group of 50 men on horseback.
 Corcoran delivered a speech and expressed the group's support for Washington's endeavors.